The Roots of Christianity

 The most sacred holiday for Christians is Easter, which is celebrated each spring.
 The exact date changes from year to year.
 Easter is a celebration of the Resurrection.
 Christians usually celebrate Easter by attending church services.
 Many people also celebrate by dyeing eggs because eggs are seen as a symbol of new life.

 Another major Christian holiday is Christmas.
 It honors Jesus’s birth and is celebrated every December 25.
 Although no one knows on what date Jesus was actually born, Christians have placed Christmas in December since the 200s.
 Today, people celebrate with church services and the exchange of gifts.
-Some, like people in this picture, reenact scenes of Jesus’s birth."
+Some people reenact scenes of Jesus’s birth."

 Many things have changed, many events occurred, and many generations have come and gone sine the beginnings of Christianity.
 If you, your neighbor, your schoolmate, or co-worker are a Christian, what should you know?